 The training offered by the library is designed to enable you to get the maximum use of the information resources available to you for your work-related needs.

 These sessions can be tailored to meet your needs and are ideal for lunchtime, a departmental / practice meeting or a Professional Development session.
-As long as we have a suitable venue, we can deliver our training practically anywhere...
+If you have a suitable venue and/or access to Microsoft Teams, we can deliver our training practically anywhere.

-For further information, or to make a booking, please contact the library on 9347 6712 or email the Psychiatric Services Library.
+For further information, or to make a booking, please contact the library on 6159 6712 or email the Library.